 Manufacturers hold all the cards, they see the real-time taken for each job and use an average to trim down the allotted time.
 It’s not impossible to earn money on warranty work, some jobs pay great but most jobs don’t.

 A tech is encouraged to look at warranty as part of the bigger picture.
 They’ll tell you it’s the price you pay to work at a dealership.

 This is the gravy and it’s where the tech makes up for all those crappy paying warranty jobs.
-Customer pay allotted times are far more generous than manufacturer set warranty allotted times.
+Customer pay allotted times is far more generous than manufacturer set warranty allotted times.

-The work flow of a mechanic at a main dealer might look something like this.
-Tech pulls car into his work bay and checks his monitor for work listed.
-The monitor will list all the work, customer pay) and or warranty pay.
+The workflow of a mechanic at a main dealer might look something like this.
+Tech pulls the car into his work bay and checks his monitor for work listed.
+The monitor will list all the work, customer pay, and or warranty pay.
 Each line on the monitor is viewed as an individual job and is allotted a time for completion.

-Line 1 – The tech is given .15 hrs (9 min) for multi point safety checks (brakes and tyres).
-This is law in some states, if vehicle enters the workshop area it must receive a safety check.
-Often the tech isn’t paid for these checks, they’re offered free to the customer in the hope of up selling.
+Line 1 – The tech is given .15 hours (9 min) for multi-point safety checks (brakes and tires).
+This is law in some states, if a vehicle enters the workshop area it must receive a safety check.
+Often the tech isn’t paid for these checks, they’re offered free to the customer in the hope of up-selling.